yasser-mohamed1/OOP/README.md

 This project is a demonstration of the four Object-Oriented Programming (OOP) principles using C#.
 It contains examples of:

-1. **Encapsulation** - Encapsulation refers to bundling data and the methods that operate on it, while restricting direct access to certain internal details.
+1. **Encapsulation** - Encapsulation refers to bundling data and the methods that operate on it into a single unit, while restricting direct access to certain internal details.
 This is done using private fields and public properties in the `Vehicle` class.

 ---